 The DynEmp project presents new evidence on the employment dynamics of start-ups and incumbents across more than 20 OECD and non-OECD economies since 1998.

 While market entrants have a disproportionally large contribution to job creation in all countries, significant differences exist in the extent to which they do so.
 Cross-country differences can be analysed by looking at differences in job contribution by start-ups at the time of entry, determined by entry rates and average size at entry; and by also looking at differences in post-entry job creation by start-ups, which in turn depends on post-entry growth and the survival rate for new firms.

 The report "No Country for Young Firms?
 Start-up dynamics and national policies" also suggests that national policies and framework conditions are likely to explain some of these differences.
 Policy failures appear more detrimental to start-ups than to incumbents, especially in the most risky and volatile sectors.

 The project and database

-The first phase of the project led to the collection of a new database based on firm-level sources which presents a detailed portrait of the business structure and dynamics of 17 OECD countries plus Brazil over the period 2001-11.
+The first phase of the project, called DynEmp Express, led to the creation of a database based on firm-level sources which presents a detailed portrait of the business structure and dynamics of 17 OECD countries plus Brazil over the period 2001-2011.